mareuter/lct-common/README.md

-lct-common
+Common information for the Lunar Club Tools programs
 ==========

-Common information for the Lunar Club Tools programs
+This repository contains common information for the Lunar Club Tools programs.
+This consists of the Moon feature database and program icons.